-All new residential and commercial development within the Neighbourhood Area will be expected to include the necessary infrastructure to allow future connectivity to high speed broadband.
+All new residential and commercial development must, subject to viability considerations include the necessary infrastructure to allow future connectivity to high speed broadband.

-- 5.10 In an age where home based businesses and home working is encouraged in order to advance sustainable patterns of living and working, it is important that appropriate infrastructure such as high speed broadband is provided. - 5.11 This Plan seeks to promote the future proofing of new residential and commercial development by requiring the infrastructure associated with the installation of high-speed broadband to be provided at the build stage.
+- 5.10 In an age where home-based businesses and home working is encouraged in order to advance sustainable patterns of living and working, it is important that appropriate infrastructure such as high-speed broadband is provided. - 5.11 This Plan seeks to promote the future proofing of new residential and commercial development by requiring the infrastructure associated with the installation of high-speed broadband to be provided at the build stage.